motoharu-gosuto/psvcd/README.md

 These two variables will be used by cmake later.

-## Installing cmake
+## Installing cmake.

 Cmake is very useful crossplatform tool for generating makefiles/solutions etc.
 You can obtain installation from their web page.

-## Generating solution
+## Generating solution.

 All you need is to navigate to src folder and execute generate.bat It will invoke cmake and generate MSVC 12 solution.
 If you want to use different version of MSVC - just change generator name that is specified in the bat.
 You can check generator names by calling cmake help.

-## Compiling
+## Compiling.

 Basically at this point you should be able to compile the project.
 Let me know if there are any issues.

-# Brief description of tools and libraries
+# Brief description of tools and libraries.

-There are three tools in total:
+There are three executables and one library in total:
 - common : this library contains basic functionality that is required to initialize FTDI chip.
-           It also contains low level stuff that uses driver API to talk with the chip.
+           It also contains low level stuff that uses driver API to talk directly to the chip.
 - sd_card : this one is currently a prototype for experimenting with something different than MMC cards.
 Not important.
 - mmc_card : this one can do several things with PS Vita game cart including:
--- standalone initialization : this is currently a prototype because I need to figure out what to do with CMD56.
+ * standalone initialization : this is currently a prototype because I need to figure out what to do with CMD56.
--- entering dumpable state : this executes sequence of commands that prepare PS Vita game cart for dumping using FTDI chip and custom board.
+ * entering dumpable state : this executes sequence of commands that prepare PS Vita game cart for dumping using FTDI chip and custom board.
--- dump PS Vita game cart : this basically starts dumping PS Vita game cart to binary file.
+ * dump PS Vita game cart : this basically starts dumping PS Vita game cart to binary file.
    This is a long process and it can be interupted by transmission errors.
 However you can continue dump after failure by specifying different cluster address.
    Different destination file can also be specified if you wish to manually merge parts of the dump.
 For example in WinHex.
 - dump_exfat: this one basically takes raw dump of PS Vita game cart and extracts all the directory hierarchy and the files to specified location.